p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## Ranges simpler to implement than iterators

-Ever tried implementing a C++ iterator?
-I bet it was fun.
+Ever implemented a C++ iterator?
+It can be a bit tricky.

 ## Move and copy semantics radically simplified